Tips to Reduce Food Waste

 6. Make soup from veg you don’t think you’ll use up – there’s another lunch solution sorted!
 Or pop it in the freezer like tip number 5.

 7. We got this tip from a follower on our Instagram to help with the weekly plan – rather than waiting to create a shopping list just before heading to the shops, keep a live list instead.
-In other words, if you or the kids finish something before the end of week, then make a note of it on a family list on your mobile or put a list on the fridge.
-This reduces the need to make unplanned trips to the shops during the week, reducing your potential to overspend.
+In other words, if you or the kids finish something before the end of the week, then make a note of it on a family list on your mobile or put a list on the fridge.
+This reduces the need to make unplanned trips to the shops during the week, reducing your potential to overspend and throw out food from the overspend.

 Recipe inspiration